 Sugar – best to avoid or limit to only coconut sugar on occasions

 One of the main principles of the Paleo and low carb lifestyles is to restrict sugars, refined carbohydrates and starches so we can activate a metabolic state whereby we can burn fat for energy.
 This does not mean we stop eating carbohydrates but that we only improve the quality of the carbohydrates to consume more high fibre non starchy vegetables.
 In addition to the weight loss that this brings it also activates an alternate source of energy with multiple health benefits.
 Sugars are also being increasingly understood to promote many of the inflammatory health issues for which saturated fat has been blamed in the past.
 The very first job of anyone wanting to improve their family’s health is to remove all white sugar and sugary drinks from their kitchens.
-With moderation in mind, this can be replaced with Coconut Sugar due its healthy low glycemic index of 35 (lower than an apple and significantly lower than most fruits) making it the healthiest of all sugars.
+With moderation in mind, this can be replaced with Coconut Sugar due its healthy low glycemic index of 35 (the same as a raw carrot and significantly lower than most fruits) making it the healthiest of all sugars.
 It is made from the flower sap of coconut trees and is unprocessed, as only the water is removed, nothing else.
 High glycemic sugars, such as refined white sugars from sugar-cane and corn, are the main cause of obesity and metabolic health issues today, so it’s essential to improving our family’s health to improve the quality and reduce the quantity of sugar that we consume.
 No white sugar, no processed brown sugar either (it’s not much different to white sugar).
 Processed foods are usually full of refined sugars and the worst of all is high fructose corn syrup.

 Clever marketing terminology hides sugars in processed food and drink labeling behind words such as; fructose (“fruit sugar”) and sucrose (“table sugar”) as well as dextrose, corn syrup, high-fructose corn syrup, sorbitol, fruit juice concentrate, honey, galactose, lactose, polydextrose, mannitol, sorbitol, xylitol, maltodextrin and turbinado sugar.
 While raw honey is OK in moderation and contains other important micro-nutrients, look for organic certified and avoid the processed honeys that have been heated at temperatures that destroy much of their health benefit (honey also has a much higher GI of 61).
 A big NO to artificial sweeteners should go without saying as they are at odds in every way with a healthy unprocessed food diet.
 As mentioned earlier, refined fructose in the form of high fructose corn syrup (with a GI of 87) is a major offender in the global obesity epidemic as it acts as a major trigger for weight gain.